devSoham3/bill-split-prod/README.md

 1. Install Docker
 2. Build container using: `docker build -t <container-name> .`
 3. Run container using `docker run -p <localhost-port>:80 <container-name>`
+4. Go to `http://localhost:<localhost-port>/` to view and use application

 ## Web Applicaition
 The web app is deployed via Google Cloud Run, continuous deployment is enabled with revision builds on new pushes for this repo.
 The build uses Dockerfile for container builds.